A nearly Blackwell-optimal policy gradient method: Experimental setup

 We consider discounting as an approximation technique towards maximizing the average reward (gain) objective, as in $\lim_{\gamma \to 1} (1 - \gamma) v_\gamma(\pi) = v_g(\pi)$, see \citet[\cor{8.2.5}]{puterman_1994_mdp}.
-This is proper for environments without \emph{original} notion of discounting, such as interest rates or uncertainty about random process termination.
+This is suitable for environments without \emph{inherent} notion of discounting.
 Therefore, the \emph{exact} discounted reward experiments in this work maximize the scaled discounted value, \ie $(1 - \gamma) v_\gamma(\pi)$.
 The multiplication by $(1 - \gamma)$ gives expressions that enable sampling for the gradients \eqref{equ:polgrad_disrew} and the Fisher matrix \eqref{equ:fisher_disrew}.
-It also helps avoid numerical issues due to a very large range of $v_\gamma(\pi)$ across all policies $\pi$ (due to $\gamma$ very close to~1).
+The factor $(1 - \gamma)$ also helps avoid numerical issues because of a very large range of $v_\gamma(\pi)$ across all policies $\pi$ (whenever $\gamma$ is very close to~1).